Analysis | The coronavirus pandemic continues to be predictably deadly

 The number of deaths had averaged more than 1,000 each day for the past week, with 1,400 dying Tuesday.
 According to data from the COVID Tracking Project, the country also hit a high, 62,000, in the number of people hospitalized with covid-19, the disease caused by the novel coronavirus.
 Seventeen states, mostly in the Midwest and the Plains, hit hospitalization highs.

-The number of cases of infection and the number of hospitalizations have been consistently predictive of the number of deaths that would follow.
+The number of cases of infections and the number of hospitalizations have been consistently predictive of the number of deaths that would follow.
 Since July 1, the seven-day average of deaths each day has been about 1.7 percent of the average number of new cases and about 2.1 percent of the number of hospitalizations (cumulative) two weeks prior.
 There’s been some variation, but not much.

 If we apply those averages to the actual number of cases and hospitalizations, the relationship is clear.
 At the moment, the number of deaths is a bit lower than we’d expect, given the number of cases observed two weeks ago, but a bit higher, given the number of hospitalizations.